-Packaging makes up over 40% of plastic waste and 95% of the plastic in packaging in single use.
+Packaging makes up over 40% of plastic waste and 95% of the plastic used for packaging is single use.
 These numbers are quite shocking and, to keep it 💯 real, disencouraging in the fight against plastic waste.
 Consumers are made to believe it is their fault and their burden to reduce their plastic consumption, while manufacturers often don’t take responsibility for the vast amount of single-use plastic they create.
 Unbelievable, right?!

 But all hope and power in the people is not lost!
 In week 2, (if you missed it, check out week 1’s plastic free glow up!) as we continue to explore how as individuals we can make small, but impactful steps for a greener world this Plastic Free July, we are taking this week to focus on plastic free shopping and zero waste products.

 Plastic Free Pantry